ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 # 5 Middleware, Communication and Interoperability

 This section of the document focuses on the concepts and requirements that describe the key capabilities to connect the BPI Abstraction Layer to the BPI Processing Layer and the correctness preserving integration of different BPIs.
 This section has the following structure:
-* BPI Users -- describing the key capabilities required for access authentication to a BPI and access authorization of BPI functionality and BPI- or user-specific data within a BPI.
+* BPI Users -- describing the key capabilities required for access authentication to a BPI, and access authorization of BPI functionality, and BPI- or -user-specific data within a BPI.
 * BPI Service Orchestration -- describing the middleware capability enabling the invocation of key BPI capabilities through the BPI Abstraction Layer.
 * BPI Communication -- describing the key capability of how BPI users can communicate with one another within a workgroup, within a BPI and, also, across BPIs.
 * BPI Integration -- describing the necessary capabilities to ensure the correct intersection of multiple workflows between different BPIs with correctly advanced state across intersecting workflows with minimal or no trust assumptions.

 ## 5.1 BPI User Capabilities

 A BPI User is defined through the capability requirements of [Section 3](#3-Identifiers-Identity-and-Credential-Management).
 Note that there are two types of BPI Users:
 * An external BPI User that only consumes BPI capabilities
-* An internal BPI User that manages the provisioning of BPI capabilities to external BPI User and the integration with other BPIs.
+* An internal BPI User that manages the provisioning of BPI capabilities to external BPI User, and the integration with other BPIs.

 This section describes the capabilities of a BPI User in the context of a BPI.
 Unless otherwise differentiated, this document refers to both external and internal BPI User as a BPI User.